WHATS HOT

 Reassure yourself

 One of the most effective ways to deal with fears and stress is to think about how unlikely and non life-threatening they are.
 Fears may seem very real, but it’s always good to remember that when you’re having a panic attack, it’s actually not a huge problem.
-Even though it might feel like you and your are in a great deal of danger (and often times you are), what you’re feeling physiologically is just an over-reaction to an otherwise harmless everyday occurrence.
+Even though it might feel like you and your baby are in a great deal of danger (and often times you are), what you’re feeling physiologically is just an over-reaction to an otherwise harmless everyday occurrence.

 3. Long-Term Techniques for Anxiety/Panic Attacks

-and exercise
+Diet and exercise

 Talk to your doctor

 Try and call up your midwife or doctor, who might be able to help you too.
 Cognitive therapy is a great way to modify the way you look at situations by letting positive rather than negative thoughts set the tone for your day today.
-Also it’s very likely that a combination of medication and cognitive therapy that focuses on replacing negative thoughts with realistic positives ones will work best – because the fact is there are some people who are more prone to dealing with panic attacks after having their baby due to hormonal changes.
+Also it’s very likely that a combination of medication and cognitive therapy that focuses on replacing negative thoughts with realistic positives ones will work best – because the fact is there are some people who are more prone to with panic attacks after having their baby due to hormonal changes.

 It is so important to try to remember that the panic attack usually only lasts for a few minutes, not unlike spent on a pair of shoes.
 Although such attacks seem scary at first, consider that they typically don’t pose any harm.
 Countless women who are pregnant experience such attacks and can agree that they are unpleasant, but it’s not all bad news because they rarely hurt anyone or anything in particular.